victorers1/personal-blog/src/content/notes/scrum-course.md

 - [Introdução a agilidade + scrum + kanban - Curso express](https://www.udemy.com/course/curso-express-agilidade/) (in portuguese)
 - [Os Fundamentos do Scrum](https://www.udemy.com/course/os-fundamentos-do-scrum/)

+## Principles

+They're non-negotiable.

+### Empirical Process Control

+The Scrum Team must always analyze what they are doing, be transparent to each other and be able to adapt to changes.

+### Self-organization

+Each individual must be highly independent and able to follow the methodology with low guidance.
+This also means they need to trust each other's capabilities of self-organization.

+### Collaboration

+The resulting product is a equally shared effort, every one is responsible for the team success, there are no favorites.

+### Value-oriented prioritization

+The Scrum Team main goal is always to maximize the product value during the whole project.

+### Time-boxing

+Each process and ceremony have a well defined duration and time to occur.

+### Iterative Development

+The product has its value regularly incremented in cycles called Sprint.

 ## Values

-THe golden rule is: always deliver an increment at each sprint.
+THe golden rule is: always deliver an increment at each Sprint.
 To do that, you will need 5 values.

 ### Courage